GRIFFITH YOUNG

 What should I expect at Family Court Services mediation in San Diego County, and how can I prepare?

 In San Diego County, most custody disputes go to Family Court Services before a hearing.
 A counselor meets with you to help resolve issues.
 If no agreement is reached, the counselor typically makes recommendations for the judge.
-Preparation tips: – List your child’s needs, routines, and any special concerns – Bring a proposed schedule, calendars, and holiday plan – Stay child‑focused and solutions‑oriented – Be ready to discuss exchanges, communication, and decision‑making – Avoid blame.
-Keep examples factual and brief We prepare you with clear goals, practical schedules, and a calm approach.
-Our family‑law practice focuses exclusively on these issues, with decades of combined experience.
+Preparation tips: list your child’s needs, routines, and any special concerns; bring a proposed schedule, calendars, and holiday plan; stay child-focused and solutions-oriented; be ready to discuss exchanges, communication, and decision-making; and avoid blame by keeping examples factual and brief.
+We prepare you with clear goals, practical schedules, and a calm approach.
 Call Griffith Young at (858) 345-1720 for a free consultation.
 This is general information, not legal advice.

 How do domestic violence restraining orders affect custody and visitation in California?